DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

     * You may need to refresh the UI to see updated sync progress and logs in the UI.
 7. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.

-## Step 3: Create a Streamlit in Snowflake Gen AI Data App (5 minutes)
+## Step 3: Create a Streamlit in Snowflake Gen AI Data App

 ### 3.1 Copy the Streamlit Data App Code
 1. Copy the Streamlit code below (click the Copy icon in the right corner)